davidyeiser/airtable-nextjs-blog/README.md

+## NOTE

+**This repository and companion tutorial have been retired**.
+No further updates will be made.
+See the [note on the tutorial](https://davidyeiser.com/tutorials/how-to-create-blog-airtable-api-next-js) for more information.

 ## Tutorial

 This is the companion repository for the tutorial:

 **[How to Create a Blog with the Airtable API & Next.js](https://davidyeiser.com/tutorial/how-to-create-blog-airtable-api-next-js)**.